ministryofjustice/send-legal-mail-to-prisons/README.md

 To start the main services excluding the example typescript template app:

-`docker-compose up redis hmpps-auth nomis-user-roles-api gotenberg`
+`docker compose up redis hmpps-auth nomis-user-roles-api gotenberg`

 Install dependencies using `npm run setup`, ensuring you are using >= `Node v24.x`.
 If you have an M1 MacBook you may need to run the following `brew` command before `canvas` will install: `brew install pkg-config cairo pango libpng jpeg giflib librsvg`